ChaosAwakens/ChaosAwakens/README.md

 **Texturers:** Absolute Kun, BS Guy, ChromaticAeternus, DracoTyoshi, LuisRandomness, Memer Teamer, Renato, Santispik3, SnakeMaster, Technocreeper, TheLoneCyberman, VDA Spoop, 𝒯𝟦☯𝓃𝑒™

 **Former Members:** AlexanderTheNotSoGreat, Crosby, crydigo, HugoMage, Lymen, Sipilus, thesleepingdevil

+if it weren't for these people it would not be possible to get the mod as far as it is ❤️devs